JonathanCCY/carbon-trading-platform/README.md

+# Carbon Credit Trading Platform

-#Project Overview
+## Project Overview

-This repository contains the source code and documentation for a cutting-edge Carbon Credit Trading Platform.
-The platform is designed to align with the transaction matching protocols used in the Taiwan Stock Exchange, incorporating both limit and market order functionalities.
-This approach allows users to experience a trading environment that closely mimics real-world stock market operations.
+This repository hosts the Carbon Credit Trading Platform, a state-of-the-art solution for carbon credit trading.
+Designed to mirror the transaction matching protocols of the Taiwan Stock Exchange, it offers a realistic and sophisticated trading experience with options for limit and market orders.

-#Market Simulation
-In its current iteration, the platform operates within a simulated virtual market environment.
-A key feature of this environment is the deployment of sophisticated market-making bots.
-These bots are programmed to execute orders randomly within the market, thereby infusing liquidity and maintaining an active trading atmosphere.
-This strategy not only simulates a realistic market scenario but also ensures continuous engagement within the platform, especially crucial during the early stages of deployment.
+## Features

+- **Transaction Matching**: Implements a matching system akin to the Taiwan Stock Exchange.
+- **Order Types**: Supports both limit and market orders, providing flexibility in trading strategies.
+- **Virtual Market Environment**: Operates in a simulated market, enhancing user experience and understanding.
+- **Market-Making Bots**: Utilizes automated bots to simulate market liquidity and activity.